The Expanding Boundaries of the Data Center

 6. Disaster Recovery

-The disaster recovery workshop develops an initial DR strategy based on the roadmap.
-Our subject matter experts will leverage your current program whenever applicable to capitalize on cost savings and recommend a plan for closing the gaps or for rightsizing based on your changing IT landscape.
+The disaster recovery (DR) workshop develops an initial DR strategy based on the roadmap.
+Our subject matter experts will leverage your current program whenever applicable to capitalize on cost savings and recommend a plan for closing the gaps or rightsizing based on your changing IT landscape.

 The digital economy is here to stay.
-Organizations who can deliver new services faster and more efficiently will tip the competitive scale to their advantage, even if the ground beneath their feet is shifting.
+Organizations that can deliver new services faster and more efficiently will tip the competitive scale to their advantage, even if the ground beneath their feet is shifting.